BlobbyBob/matrixssl/doc/matrixssl_dev_guide.md

 `USE_CLIENT_AUTH`
 : matrixsslConfig.h - Enables  two-way(mutual) authentication

+`USE_EXT_CERTIFICATE_VERIFY_SIGNING`
+: matrixsslConfig.h - Enables client authentication using an external module.
+See the `MatrixSSL External Module Integration` manual for details.

 `SERVER_CAN_SEND_EMPTY_CERT_REQUEST`
 : matrixsslConfig.h – A client authentication feature.
 Allows the server to send an empty CertificateRequest message if no CA files have been loaded